-They where discovered 4000 year's ago in North Africa and since then largely eaten throughout Africa and Spain.
+They were discovered 4000 years ago in North Africa and since then largely eaten throughout Africa and Spain.

 The small marble-sized tubers, looks as the name suggests, cream with Tiger orange stripe's, which are largely recognised in the health industry for it's high fibre content, promoting a good working metabolism.

-Tigernut's also contains high amounts of protein, magnesium and potassium.
+Tigernut's also contain high amounts of protein, magnesium and potassium.

 I would describe Tiger Nut Mylk, creamy with mellow sweetness, very similar to dairy full cream milk.

 Yes cashew & oat are wonderfully creamy too, but these mylk's tend to have a strong taste associated with the nut or grain.

 This recipe is also in collaboration with Almond Cow, a brilliant kitchen appliance that makes homemade mylk's a breeze.

 Don't forget to use my discount code too: BALLERINABITES for $15 USD off!

 PS: Be sure to tag me at @ballerina_bites on Instagram so I can see your wonderful recreations!

 Soak the tiger nut's in filtered water for 12- 24 hours.